 In the year 2016 and smart homes are all over the place.
 Almost not a day passes by without one of the tech companies announces another device intended to make our homes more linked with each other.
 Simply last month, Google Home was released – a smart home control centre which acts like a home assistant, alarm and speaker combined.
 Address your Google Home device, and it can increase your house’s temperature for you.
 Turn your TV off, or prompt you about up and coming schedule.

 Soon, specialists anticipate that smart homes will go substantially more than just independent gadgets.
 Intelligent interiors will be incorporated into the structure of our houses.
 Envision a voice-controlled shower or a button that shifts the standpoint from your window – the potential seems to be limitless!
-Smart homes have made some fantastic progress in a previous couple of years, and are helping those who are physically impaired by providing great solutions and aid in injury prevention.
+Smart homes have made some fantastic progress in a previous couple of years, and are helping those who are physically impaired by providing great solutions and aid in fall prevention.
 For example, an elderly resident can control the thermostat and lighting without getting up from bed using voice controls as well as other smart devices such as a bed sensor that can alert emergencies.

 The innovation in 3D printing is building the interior design world to such a degree that some think we are on the cusp of another modern revolution.
 It used to be expensive and difficult, today 3D printing is effective and impressive.
 Interior designers can instantly show their outlines and enable their customers to feel and touch their designs in a smaller version.
 The time between designing to its usage is reduced with the help of 3D printing.
 This paces up the designer’s work and diminishes costs for the customer – a win-win situation.
 Today, 3D printing is widely utilised commercially – printers prices today are still quite high – so it still can’t seem to achieve its maximum capacity.
 Be that as it may, once the innovation has been improved and costs begin to decline, the 3D printing innovation will be here and staying here.